solo-system/solo-system.github.io/documentation/microphones.md

 There are 2 gains which you should tweak in the configuration file - SOLO_VOLUME and SOLO_DIGITAL_VOLUME - see more [configuration page](configuration.md/#volume).

-On the other hand - if you __do__ plann to record yourself shouting 24/7 then you'd be fine doing that.
-Or anything for that matter - go ahead.
-Just don't contact me.